 But they're not the only dogs who can get a yeast infection.
 In fact, any pup can get a yeast infection, which can be caused by something that lowers the immune system response or disrupts the skin's natural balance, causing yeast to multiply and spread.
 Common causes of yeast infections in dogs include:

 - Allergies: The most common cause of a dog yeast infection is allergies to fleas, food, or substances in the environment.
 Allergies can lead to skin irritation and make skin oilier.
 Some dogs can also develop an allergic reaction to the yeast itself.

 - Steroid Medications: Vets often prescribe steroid medications to treat dogs with autoimmune disorders and allergies.
 These conditions are an overreaction of the immune system.
-Steroids weaken the immune system, but also make dogs more susceptible to yeast infections.
+Steroids supress the immune system, so they can make dogs more susceptible to yeast infections.
 Their immune systems are less able to fight off germs.

 - Antibiotics: Just like yeast, good bacteria are also naturally present on the skin.
 They help keep yeast levels in balance.
 Antibiotics wipe out all bacteria, both good and bad.
 With bacteria out of the way, yeast numbers can grow out of hand.